 PHIL 342.
-Philosophy of Law
+Philosophy of Law Group 1 course

 An inquiry into topics, such as, the nature of law, the relation of law to morality, the notion of responsibility in the law, punishment and the import for law of liberty of expression.
 Readings from classical and recent philosophers of law.